Seller's duties

 There's an implied term that the seller has title to (i.e. owns) the goods and therefore has the right to sell them.
 There's also an implied term in a hire-purchase agreement that a hirer will have title to the goods when they pass title to the buyer.

-Goods must correspond with description
+Goods and digital content must correspond with description

 Goods must correspond with sample